bvcms/bvcmsapi/source/PythonScripts/PacketPickup/javascript.rst

 Return to :doc:`index`.

-Below is the javascript used for the FPUPacketPickup sample project with some high level explanation following:
+Below is the javascript used for the FPUPacketPickup sample project with some high level explanation following.

 .. note::
         This file should be located under